tower/guides/guides/expression.md

 # Expression Engine

-Within Tower, sits an increadibly powerful expression engine that powers every binding.
+Within Tower, sits an incredibly powerful expression engine that powers every binding.
 We felt like we could create an expressive language that sits in element attributes.

 Let's get started with a simple example: